annebeaubien/annebeaubien.github.io/Content/recipes/vegan_pesto.md

 **Instructions:**

-1. Place all of the ingredients into a blender and blend on high until smooth.
+1. Place the **basil**, **lemon juice**, **olive oil** and **salt** into a blender and blend on high until smooth.
+1. Add the pecans to the blender and blend until they reach desired consistency.
+Sometimes it's nice to have a smoother pesto and sometimes you want it chunkier.
 1. Use as a pizza sauce, bread stick dipping sauce, or  over gnocchi and veggies in my recipe [Pestoed Veggies and Gnocchi](https://wafflehearts.com/recipes/pestoed_veggies_and_gnocchi/)